-The restraint policy confirms a philosophy to work towards minimising restraint.
-The restraint coordinator is a registered nurse.
-There were two residents using restraint.
+Governance bodies demonstrate commitment toward eliminating restraint.
+The restraint coordinator is the clinical manager.
+There are no restraints used.
+Maintaining a restraint-free environment is included as part of the education and training plan.
 The service considers least restrictive practices, implementing de-escalation and support techniques and alternative interventions, and would only use an approved restraint as the last resort.
-Staff monitor and report restraint related adverse events while restraint is in use.
-Regular quality review of restraint processes occurs.